enspiral/os-book/en/design_principles.md

 Our organising systems are not separate from the world but connected with it.
 They recognise this interconnection and naturally tend towards health and wellbeing at every level.

 ####Embedded in culture and software
-The systems we use to connect with each other shape the way we organise.
+The technology we use deeply shapes the way we organise.
 Likewise software without culture is a lifeless system.

 To design organising systems we need to consider both the human and technical components.